sabby74/drf-django-shops-backend/README.md

 ### Django RestFramework : https://www.django-rest-framework.org/ and follow there documentation
 ### Postgres Sql : https://www.postgresql.org/download/macosx/ and follow there documentation

-### USAGE:

-### In this Application user would be able to create @ manage a Plan.
-This application works with full crud (create,read,update,delete)functionality. where user can create a new plan with a subject and details with date and time feilds are also provided for the convenience of the end user.
-This App is useful because in this App,  to create a plan is simple and time saving.

 ### CONTACT INFO: